jerwallace/aws-sagemaker-workshops/content/Train/Autopilot/_index.md

 ---
-title: "SageMaker Studio"
+title: "SageMaker Autopilot"
 chapter: true
-weight: 10
+weight: 11
 description: "All the new features"

 ---